preames/public-notes/escape-by-example.rst

 Allocation Coloring
 -------------------

-Written with non-overlapping liveranges to illustrate distinction from allocation reuse and merging.
+Written with non-overlapping live-ranges to illustrate distinction from allocation reuse and merging.
 Reuse and merging are strictly profitable, this one might not be based on relative frequencies.
 It saves heap space/churn if both paths are taken, but at the cost of an unneeded allocation if neither is.
 Arguably, reuse and merging are sub-categories of coloring.

 .. code::